zachpino/comm-workshop-s18/week10/homework.md

 	- That is somehow interactive, with clicking and/or hovering to expose additional or more precise data...
 	- With positioned text labels or symbols.

+Some other goals to push your coding abilities further!

 	- Bonus: Animated?
 	- Bonus: Additionally add in a non-census dataset?
 	- Bonus: Allow the viewer to interactively switch the data points of the visualization?